 As stipulated in Article 18 of the Corporate Governance Policy, the Company believes that a diverse Board of Directors is useful for facilitating substantive board discussions that cover all angles.
 Therefore, the Company has a fundamental policy of assembling a Board of Directors that is well-balanced and composed of persons who combine a broad spectrum of knowledge, experience, and skill, without regard to things such as gender, race, ethnicity, nationality, cultural background, or age.
 The current Board of Directors reflects this policy and has articulated a management organization for realizing the Management Philosophy and corporate vision so as to enable the Company to achieve sustainable growth and improve corporate value over the medium to long term.
-Please see the Notice of the 79th Ordinary General Meeting of Shareholders for information about the

-Please see the Notice of the 79th Ordinary General Meeting of Shareholders for information about the areas and skills where there are particularly high expectations for Directors. (https://global.epson.com/IR/information/meeting.html)
+Please see the Notice of the 80th Ordinary General Meeting of Shareholders for information about theareas and skills where there are particularly high expectations for Directors. (https://global.epson.com/IR/information/meeting.html)